- Commander Keen was an iconic side-scroller franchise developed by id Software in 1990

 The final game of the series, The Armageddon Machine, picks up where Keen 4 leaves off.
 You land on a ship that stands ready to blow up the solar system, and must go through a set of levels to unlock the security door that leads to the Gravitational Damping Hub and Quantum Explosion Dynamo.
 And while most of the game is pretty fair, these last two levels are a giant pain in the *booper*.

-I need to mention something about the last level: you only have a limited number of tries to blow up the machine, and if you fail, you get to go through the hella long level all over again.
+I need to mention something about the last level: you have a limited number of tries to blow up the machine, and if you fail, you get the “opportunity” to go through the entire hella long level all over again.
 Good times.

 The real question here is: is the Commander Keen Complete Pack actually worth buying?